TrueCodePoet/The-Polyglot-AI/Dance/DNAI.md

 - Movement 7: Pull the arms backward.
 Duration: 1 count.
 - Movement 8: Perform an arm circle.
 Duration: 2 counts.
 - Movement 9: Execute a pivot turn to the left (counterclockwise) with a medium dynamic, representing a joyful expression.
 Duration: 2 counts.

+## Do you understand this Notation and can you read and write this dance notation?